UPPMAX/bianca_workshops/docs/intermediate/install.md

 !!! info "Installation principle"

-    - Install on Rackham or other place
+    - Get the package without installing it to a computer with internet
     - Sync to ``wharf``
     - Move the files on Bianca to a place in the path used for packages of R, Python (pip) or julia
+    - Install there

 ???- admonition "R"